yasklop/NeuroLens-Brain-Encoding-and-Decoding/README.md

 #### Training the Final Model (Encoder-Level alignment + CFG)

 To train our best-performing model, simply run the main training script.
-You can specify the guidance scale using the `--cfg_scale` argument.:
+You can specify the guidance scale using the `--cfg_scale` argument.
 ```bash
 python stageB_SD_finetuned.py --dataset "BOLD5000" --cfg_scale 3.0 # or dataset "GOD"
 ```